 We compared the microbial community composition between sampling sites by clustering 16S rRNA gene sequences at the amplicon sequence variant (ASV) level and by comparing each pair of samples with the Weighted Unifrac dissimilarity index, a diversity metric that measures the dissimilarity in ASV composition while accounting for ASV phylogenetic similarity.
 The dissimilarity matrix, resulting from this analysis, was then used to compute differences between sampling locations for all spatial scales.
 At the regional (North vs. South) and landscape (North-top vs North-bottom) distance scales, we found the microbial community composition to be significantly different between sites (PERMANOVA: pval < 0.001; Fig. 3A, B).
 We also found that the average inter-sample dissimilarity between the North and the South was higher than that between North-top and North-bottom (0.96 and 0.91, respectively; Student’s T-test, pval<0.001).

 A closer look inside neighboring nodules at the North-top sampling site revealed substantial diversity in microbial community composition inside the nodules (Figs. 3 and S6).
-Collected samples differed significantly between nodules, between slices, and between the top, middle, and bottom positions of different nodules (PERMANOVA: pval<0.01).
-While these differences were statistically significant, principal coordinate analysis showed these samples only weakly separated along the first and second principal components by nodule and slice identifiers (Fig. S6).
-The top-middle-bottom spatial separation was only evident along the third and fourth principal components (Fig. 3C, D).
+Principal coordinate analysis showed that samples only weakly separated along the first and second principal components by nodule and slice identifiers and that the top-middle-bottom spatial separation was only evident along the third and fourth principal components (Fig. 3C, D).
 The first and second principal components explained a much greater degree of inter-sample variability (49% and 11%, respectively) compared to that of the third and fourth components (7% and 6%, respectively), suggesting that more differential ASV features were linked to the slice and nodule identifiers rather than vertical positioning within the nodules.

 Differences in phyla relative abundances across the distance scales